Crustaceans are invertebrate animals characterised by a hard exoskeleton, a segmented body, and jointed limbs.

 Armadillidium nasatum

-Rolls up when disturbed, but does not form a perfect ball like the Common Pill Woodlouse.
-A main distinguishing characteristic is a rectangular-like protrusion ("nose") towards the tip of the head.
-It can grow to 21mm in length.
+The Nosy Pill-woodlouse rolls up when disturbed, but does not form a complete ball like the Common Pill Woodlouse.
+A key distinguishing feature is a rectangular protrusion, referred to as a "nose," at the tip of the head.
+This species can reach a length of 21mm.

 #